rolling-scopes-school/tasks/epam/async-race.md

 ## 📜 Non-functional Requirements

-- **Framework Usage**:  Development must utilize either React or Angular.
+- **Framework Usage**: Development must utilize either React v18+ or Angular v17+.
-- **TypeScript Mandatory**: Strong typing throughout, with no use of "any".
+- **TypeScript Mandatory**: Strong typing enforced throughout.
+TypeScript `strict` mode must be enabled, and the `noImplicitAny` flag set to `true` to ensure no implicit `any` types are used.
 - **Modular Architecture**: Clear separation of concerns between API interaction, UI rendering, and state management.
-- **SPA Implementation**: All content must be generated using TypeScript.
+- **SPA Implementation**: All content must be generated using TypeScript with strict type checking.
 - **Code Quality**: Adherence to Airbnb's ESLint configuration, with functions limited to 40 lines and avoidance of magic numbers/strings.
+The `tsconfig.json` must be configured to enforce strict typing principles.

 - These criteria emphasize the importance of clean code, proper architecture, and adherence to modern development practices.
 Intreviewers will use these guidelines to assess the technical execution and overall quality of the project.

 ## 🛠️ Technical Implementation

-- Implement CRUD operations for cars using the provided server mock.
+- Implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for cars using the provided server mock.
 - Design UI elements for car management and race controls.
 - Utilize fetch for server communication, and handle promises for asynchronous tasks.
 - Create animations for car movements using TypeScript and CSS.